openstack/security-doc/security-guide/source/introduction/introduction-to-openstack.rst

 Image service
 -------------

-The OpenStack Image service (glance) provides disk image management services.
+The OpenStack :term:`Image service` (glance) provides disk image management services.
 The Image service provides image discovery, registration, and delivery services to the Compute service, as needed.

 Trusted processes for managing the life cycle of disk images are required, as are all the previously mentioned issues with respect to data security.